rackerlabs/support-how-to/content/rackspace-email/best-practices-for-sending-emails-to-many-recipients.md

 Use confirmed opt-in practices when collecting email addresses for mailing lists.
 Doing so reduces the chances of your messages being considered unsolicited.
 Unsolicited email is more likely to be marked as spam by recipients, which leads to the sender being flagged as a spammer by content filters.

-If you send email newsletters or communications to your customers, provide them with a way to remove themselves from your mailing list.
+If you send email newsletters or communications to your customers, give them a way to remove themselves from your mailing list.
 Typically you can do this by providing an unsubscribe link in the message or with reply-to instructions.
 This is required by law.

 #### Reputation

-Maintain a safe and reputable business website.
-It should include easy access to any privacy policies and contact information for your business.
-Spam filter providers often audit high-volume senders by visiting your website, which can be a factor in determining whether you are a spammer.
+Maintain a safe and reputable business website that includes easy access to any privacy policies and contact information for your business.
+Spam filter providers often audit high-volume senders by visiting their websites, which can be a factor in determining whether you are a spammer.

-Ensure that other companies you allow to include references to your business are reputable.
+If you allow other companies to include references to your business, ensure that they are reputable.
 If they send out spam and your company information is referenced in those emails, your domain could be flagged as being related to spam.

 #### Message content